JoseLopez36/FlyChams-ROS2-v1.3.1/ros2_ws/src/flychams_control/README.md

 The `flychams_control` package provides control algorithms for aerial agents in the FlyChams system.
 It handles:

-1. **Agent movement control** - Manages the flight control of aerial platforms
+1. **Agent movement control** - Manages the flight control of aerial platforms (e.g. takeoff, landing, moving to a position, etc.)
-2. **Trajectory tracking** - Implements algorithms for following specified trajectories
-3. **Position control** - Maintains desired positions based on commands from coordination nodes
+2. **Head control** - Manages the control of the heads of the agents (e.g. zoom, pan, tilt)

 ## Nodes

-### Agent Control
+### Drone Control

-- Main node that handles agent movement:
+- Node that handles UAV platform movement:
-  - Manages agent state and transitions between flight modes (e.g. arming, disarming, takingoff, moving, landing, etc.)
+  - Manages drone state and transitions between flight modes (e.g. arming, disarming, takingoff, tracking, landing, etc.)
   - Receives position commands from coordination nodes
   - Implements speed scheduling and other control algorithms

+### Head Control

+- Node that handles head control:
+  - Receives head commands from coordination nodes
+  - Sends commands to the heads of the agents

 ## Configuration